near/docs/docs/7.primitives/dex/interacting/smart-contract.md

 ### Check deposit balances

-In order to swap tokens on Ref Finance your contract must have enough token balance on Ref Finance.
+In order to swap tokens your contract must have enough token balance.

 ```rust
 // Validator interface, for cross-contract calls